 Contributions: Per Title 47 of the O.C.G.A., contribution requirements of active employees and participating employers, as actuarially determined, are established and may be amended by the TRS Board.
 Contributions are expected to finance the costs of benefits earned by employees during the year, with an additional amount to finance any unfunded accrued liability.
-Employees were required to contribute 6.00% of their annual pay during fiscal year 2019.
-The School District's contractually required contribution rate for the year ended June 30, 2019 was 20.90% of annual School District payroll, of which 20.90% of payroll was required from the School District.
-For the current fiscal year, employer contributions to the pension plan \$2,787,823.00 from the School District.
+Employees were required to contribute 6.00% of their annual pay during fiscal year 2020.
+The School District's contractually required contribution rate for the year ended June 30, 2020 was 21.14% of annual School District payroll, and employer contributions to the pension plan were \$2,976,785.00 from the School District.